-Click Search and the tool will mix your word together, delivering a full list of shopping intent keywords to be used on your website:
+Click Search and the tool will mix your words together, delivering a full list of shopping intent keywords to be used on your ecommerce website:

-Now you can select those keywords that are relevant to your website, map them onto your pages, and optimize pages for the keywords.
+Now you can select those keywords that are relevant to your website, map them onto your product or/and category pages, and optimize pages for the keywords.

 Things get trickier when it comes to product pages.
 You'll hardly have the time and resources to create unique titles, H1 tags, and descriptions for each product page.

-To automate the process, create title, meta description, and H1 templates for your product pages.
+To automate the process of your ecommerce SEO, create a title, meta description, and H1 templates for your product pages.
 For example, you may use this template for the title tag:

 Buy [ProductName] online | Your store name